brettski74/Milton/resources/HotplateSetup.md

 Cut four 60mm pieces of your 0.8mm high-temperature solder wire.
 If you have solder wire with a different thickness, adjust the length to give yourself the same approximate volume.
-60mm of 0.8mm solder wire is abotu 30mm³ of solder, so calculate the length required for that volume of solder.
+60mm of 0.8mm solder wire is about 30mm³ of solder, so calculate the length required for that volume of solder.
 For example, with 1.5mm solder, you'd only need about 17mm.
 Note that working with solder wire larger than 1.5mm is probably not practical.
-Is can be done using solder cookies rather than pre-forms, but the results are not as clean and controlling the amount of solder in each joint becomes difficult.
+It can be done using solder cookies rather than pre-forms, but the results are not as clean and controlling the amount of solder in each joint becomes difficult.

 ![Step6-1](./images/hotplateSetup-Step6-1.png)